-The answer is that it depends on several different factors.
-First, it depends on the type of filling.
-Not all fillings are created equal.
+Not all fillings are made the same way, or with the same material.
 Metal fillings, which are also referred to as amalgams, are made out of a combination of silver, copper, tin, and mercury.
 These are what you probably think of first when you think of a dental filling.
 In general, they will run you about $50 to $150 per filling, or about $120 to $300 for three or more tooth surfaces.

 Cast-gold or porcelain fillings are the most expensive option, ranging from $250 to $4,500 for a single filling.
 As you may imagine, this has a lot to do with the fact that making things out of gold, instead of synthetic materials or cheaper metals, simply costs more.

 So Why the Variation?
 Size and Location